Tax credit for investments in new capital assets

 Enterprises subject to voluntary liquidation, insolvency procedures or subject to disqualification sanctions pursuant to art.
 9 paragraph 2 of Legislative Decree 231/2001, as well as enterprises which are not compliant with the legislation on safety in the workplaces and with the payment of the social security contributions are excluded by the tax credits.

-Within 60 days from the entry into force of the Budget law, Mise is required to issue an implementing decree.
-The law also foresees that all the enterprises benefiting from tax credits must file to Mise a communication through a specific model.
-Here following the main aspects of the three benefits at hand are analyzed in more detail.
+Last 27 May 2020 Ministry of Economic Development (here following “Mise”) issued the implementing decree of the tax credits under comment.
+The law also foresees that all enterprises benefiting from the tax credits must file to Mise a communication through a specific model concerning the benefits obtained.
+Here following the main aspects of the three benefits at hand are analysed in more detail.

 R&D tax credit

-For R&D tax credit, as well as for the one in force until 2019, the eligible activities consist in fundamental research, industrial research and experimental development.
+For R&D tax credit, in line with the legislation in force until 31 December 2019, the eligible activities consist in fundamental research, industrial research and experimental development.
 To avoid doubts raised by many parties, the Budget law clarified that for the definitions of R&D in the scientific and technological field, reference must be made to the definitions respectively of the letters m), q) and j) of point 15, par.
 1.3 of the Communication no. 198/2014 of the European Commission.
 Budget law also specifies that MISE’s implementing decree will provide the criteria for the correct application of such definitions, taking into account the general principles and criteria provided by the Frascati Manual prepared and published by the OECD.

-For eligible R&D activities, the tax credit is equal to 12% of the relevant cost basis, with a maximum annual amount of 3M€.
-This aspect represents an important element of novelty and discontinuity respect to the R&D tax credit in force until 2019, as it allows to overcome the difficulties of many enterprises in the reconstruction of the historical average expenditure incurred over the period 2012-2014, and it also does not require that enterprises sustain incremental expenses over the time.
+For eligible R&D activities, the tax credit is equal to 12% of the eligible costs incurred, with a maximum annual amount of 3M€.
+This aspect represents an important element of novelty and discontinuity respect to the R&D tax credit in force until 2019, as it allows to overcome the difficulties of many enterprises in the reconstruction of the historical average expenditure incurred over the period 2012-2014, and it also does not require that enterprises incur incremental expenses over the time.
 Moreover, it is no longer required a minimum amount of annual expenditure, which previously was set at 30K€.

 To determine the cost basis of the benefit, the following expenses are eligible: